 Vouchers may only be assigned to eligible candidates in the Democracy Voucher Program.
 You can give eligible candidates one ($25), two ($50), three ($75), or all four ($100) of your Democracy Vouchers.

 Democracy Vouchers may be returned directly to a candidate's campaign, to the Seattle Ethics and Elections Commission, or dropped-off at one of the designated locations.

 View the full list of return methods and drop-off locations.

-Vouchers must have your signature, date signed, and the candidate's name clearly written on the voucher to be processed.
+Vouchers must have your signature, date signed, and the candidate's name clearly written to be processed.

-You may view your voter registration status and/or update your mailing address by visiting King County Elections.
+You may check your voter registration status and/or update your mailing address by visiting King County Elections.

-To ensure that vouchers are assigned to the correct candidates, the Seatthe Ethics and Elections Commission will publish a list of candidates who received vouchers and the names of people who assigned them vouchers on this website.
+To ensure your vouchers are assigned to the candidate(s) you selected, the Seattle Ethics and Elections Commission will publish a list of candidates who received vouchers and the names of people who assigned vouchers on the program data page.
 All voucher assignments are public information.

 - Make cash payments;

 - Pay the candidate a salary, or pay the candidate's personal expenses;

 - Support the candidate in a campaign for a different office;